 Access to important information

-We ensured important information on managing fuel allowances, how to protect yourself from con men and other money matters was issued.
+We ensured important information on money matters, managing fuel allowances, and how to protect yourself from scams was circulated.
 Information was prepared and shared on practical ways to open food packaging and prepare food to help people stay independent.
 The initiative also provided support for people when they wanted to apply for Blue Badges.

 What we achieved